software-mansion/react-native-gesture-handler/docs/docs/api/gesture-handlers/rotation-gh.md

 ---
-id: rotation-gh
+id: handler-rotation
 title: RotationGestureHandler
-sidebar_label: Rotation
+sidebar_label: RotationGestureHandler
 ---

-A continuous gesture handler that recognizes rotation gesture and allows for tracking its movement.
+A continuous gesture handler that can recognize a rotation gesture and track its movement.

-The handler [activates](../../state.md#active) when fingers are placed on the screen and change their position in a proper way.
+The handler [activates](state.md#active) when fingers are placed on the screen and change position in a proper way.

 Gesture callback can be used for continuous tracking of the rotation gesture.
-It provides information about the rotation, anchor (focal) point of gesture and progress of rotating.
+It provides information about the gesture such as the amount rotated, the focal point of the rotation (anchor), and its instantaneous velocity.

 The handler is implemented using [UIRotationGestureRecognizer](https://developer.apple.com/documentation/uikit/uirotationgesturerecognizer) on iOS and from scratch on Android.

 ## Properties

-Properties provided to `RotationGestureHandler` do not extend [common set of properties from base handler class](common-gh#properties).
+Properties provided to `RotationGestureHandler` do not extend [common set of properties from base handler class](handler-common.md#properties).

 ## Event data

-See [set of event attributes from base handler class](common-gh#event-data).
+See [set of event attributes from base handler class](handler-common.md#event-data).
 Below is a list of gesture event attributes specific to `RotationGestureHandler`:

 ### `rotation`

-The rotation of the gesture in radians.
+Amount rotated, expressed in radians, from the gesture's focal point (anchor).

 ### `velocity`

-Velocity of the pan gesture the current moment.
-The value is expressed in point units per second.
+Instantaneous velocity, expressed in point units per second, of the gesture.

 ### `anchorX`

-Position expressed in points along X axis of center anchor point of gesture
+X coordinate, expressed in points, of the gesture's central focal point (anchor).

 ### `anchorY`

-Position expressed in points along Y axis of center anchor point of gesture
+Y coordinate, expressed in points, of the gesture's central focal point (anchor).

 ## Example

-See the [scale and rotation example](https://github.com/software-mansion/react-native-gesture-handler/blob/master/examples/Example/scaleAndRotate/index.js) from [GestureHandler Example App](../../example) or view it directly on your phone by visiting [our expo demo](https://snack.expo.io/@adamgrzybowski/react-native-gesture-handler-demo).
+See the [scale and rotation example](https://github.com/software-mansion/react-native-gesture-handler/blob/master/examples/Example/scaleAndRotate/index.js) from [GestureHandler Example App](example) or view it directly on your phone by visiting [our expo demo](https://snack.expo.io/@adamgrzybowski/react-native-gesture-handler-demo).

 ```js
 class RotableBox extends React.Component {